aleos-dev/currency-converter/README.md

 Despite not requiring all CRUD operations per project specifications, I  decided to implement them to gain experience with the interplay between entities facilitated by an abstract CRUD class.
 This approach allowed me to extract common logic into a base class, enhancing code reuse and maintainability.

  #### Exposure of Entity Identifiers:
-`Initially, the implementation exposed both the surrogate key and natural keys of entities.
-However, this led to challenges in managing the "identifier dualism".
-Thus, I decided to expose only the natural keys and keep the surrogate keys for internal use.`
+`The implementation exposed both the surrogate and natural keys of entities.
+However, this led to challenges in managing both of them, termed "identifier dualism."
+Therefore, this issue should be taken into consideration in future implementations.`

 #### Abstract Class for CRUD Operations:
 `To centralize common CRUD functionalities, an abstract class was employed, necessitating that all entities implement a generic interface which defines getId() and setId() methods.
 This design choice allowed CRUD operations related to the entity's ID to be abstracted into the parent class.`